Skip to content

 Explore the Yeats County

-The Yeats Memorial Building is located in Sligo Town, County Sligo, Ireland, and is dedicated to the life and work of the famous Irish poet and Nobel laureate, William Butler Yeats (1865-1939).
+The Yeats Memorial Building is in Sligo Town, County Sligo, Ireland.
+It is dedicated to the life and work of the famous Irish poet and Nobel laureate William Butler Yeats (1865-1939).

-The building is also home to the Yeats Library which has over 3,000 titles and 54 years of audio-visual archive, although this portion of the building is closed to the public unless it is for research purposes.
+The building also houses the Yeats Library, which has over 3,000 titles and 54 years of audiovisual archives.
+However, this portion of the building is closed to the public unless it is for research purposes.

-However, you can still visit the Yeats Exhibition daily from Monday – Saturday and enjoy Hyde Bridge Art Gallery.
+However, you can still visit the Yeats Exhibition daily from Monday to Saturday and enjoy the Hyde Bridge Art Gallery.

 Things to do in Sligo Town

 Sligo Town is a charming, quaint spot within the county.
-You can explore the range of local shops, cafes, and galleries and spend time soaking up the local culture and terrific rural scenes.
+Explore the range of local shops, cafes, and galleries and spend time soaking up the local culture and terrific rural scenes.
 Don’t miss the Sligo Farmers Market on Saturdays for local produce and handmade goods.

 Sligo Abbey

-This 13th-century Dominican friary features well-preserved ruins, including Gothic and Renaissance tomb sculptures, as well as a carved high altar.
-It was founded in 1253 by the then Lord of Offaly and remains one of the most notable and best-preserved medieval structures in the region today.
+This 13th-century Dominican friary features well-preserved ruins, including Gothic and Renaissance tomb sculptures and a carved high altar.
+It was founded in 1253 by the then Lord of Offaly and remains one of the region’s most notable and best-preserved medieval structures today.

-One of the most famous features of Sligo Abbey is the “High Cross,” which is actually a 16th-century stone pulpit.
-It is decorated with carved images of saints and biblical scenes, and it is said to be one of the few remaining examples of a stone pulpit in Ireland.
+One of the most famous features of Sligo Abbey is the “High Cross,” which is a 16th-century stone pulpit.
+It is decorated with carved images of saints and biblical scenes and is said to be one of the few remaining examples of a stone pulpit in Ireland.

-Guided tours are available, offering visitors the opportunity to explore the site’s fascinating history and appreciate the beauty of the remaining structure.
+Guided tours allow visitors to explore the site’s fascinating history and appreciate the beauty of the remaining structure.

 Riverside walk